-Some window installers provide a bulk discount if you replace multiple windows at the same time.
-Another benefit is that you will maintain visual consistency and integrity.
-It doesn’t do the curb appeal any favors if you have mismatched windows.
+Some contractors offer a bulk discount if you replace multiple windows at the same time.
+Another benefit is that you’ll maintain aesthetic consistency.
+It doesn’t do the exterior any favors if you have mismatched windows.

-Of course, not every homeowner can replace all the windows at once.
-If this is the case, then we suggest making replacements based on priority.
-If, for example, you have a living room window that’s not opening and closing properly, then replace that window and all others in that particular room.
-The windows in other areas, like the kitchen and bedrooms, can wait.
+Of course, not every homeowner can replace all the windows at the same time.
+If so, then we suggest making replacements based on priority.
+If, for instance, you have a living room window that’s not opening and shutting properly, then replace that window and all others in that specific room.
+The windows in other areas like the bedrooms can wait for the time being.

-You can also opt to replace all the windows on one side of a wall.
-Unless there’s a specific window that needs immediate replacement, we recommend giving priority to all the windows facing the front of the home.
+You can also elect to replace all the windows on one side of a wall.
+Unless there’s a specific window that needs immediate replacement, we suggest placing priority on all the windows facing the front of the house.

-Some homeowners have expressed concerns about how long the installation takes when replacing every window.
-While every project is unique, an average-size home takes us anywhere from one to three days.
+Some homeowners have expressed concern about the duration of replacing every window.
+While every project is unique, an average-size residence takes one to three days.
 This includes cleanup and disposal of the old windows.

-Call Exteriors Unlimited to replace all of your old windows with energy-efficient vinyl windows.
-This will improve both function and aesthetics.
-We have worked with countless homeowners in Spokane.
-Their needs varied from a single window replacement to replacing all the windows and siding in the home.
-View our gallery to see some of our work post renovation.
+Contact Exteriors Unlimited to replace all of your existing windows with energy-efficient vinyl windows.
+This will boost function and visual charm.
+We have worked with countless homeowners in Medical Lake.
+Their needs vary from a single-window replacement to replacing all the windows and siding in the home.
+See our gallery to look up some of our handiwork post-renovations.

-Replacing every window at once is a cost-effective solution and one we recommend if your budget allows for it.
+Replacing every window at once is a cost-effective solution and one we recommend if it’s within your current budget.

 Serving Spokane, Spokane Valley, Liberty Lake, Medical Lake, Cheney, Sprague, Reardan, Spangle, Rockford, Fairfield, Edwall, Ford, Clayton, Deer Park, Colbert, Chattaroy, Mead, Airway Heights, Davenport, Ritzville, Nine Mill Falls, Rosalia, Oakdale, Tekoa, Colfax, St. John, and Endicott Springdale, Elk, Post Falls and Coeur d’Alene since 1984